Sing along when the chorus rolls around (with apologies to Helen Reddy):

 But let’s get back to that hour a day for just a second.

-What if all the women in America who have been unsuccessfully battling their bulge woke up tomorrow morning and said:
+What is all the women in the world who have been unsuccessfully battling their bulge woke up tomorrow morning and said:

 I want my hour a day back?